mediastudiespress/organization/operations/bylaws.md

 **Section 1.
 Committee Formation**

-The Board may create committees as needed, such as fundraising, housing, public relations, data collection, etc. The President appoints all committee chairs.
+The Board may create committees as needed, such as fundraising, public relations, data collection, etc. The President appoints all committee chairs.

 ---